 When I think of shrimp scampi, I’m immediately transported to one of those very 90s Olive Garden commercials with shrimps are flying in the air, followed by slo-mo shots of squeezes of lemon.
 Obviously, those commercials always made me ask my mom if we could go.
-We would never go and instead she’d make like spaghetti with eggs or talkiness verde.
+We would never go and instead she’d make like spaghetti with eggs or tallarines verdes.
 It never lived up to that zesty shrimp-y craving I had!
 But this dish, this Sungold Tomato Shrimp Scampi is it!

-I’ve never stopped being enamored by shrimp scampi.
+Listen, I’ve never stopped being enamored by shrimp scampi.
 It’s a wonderful American dish.
 This one is basically that but with some sungold tomatoes and a bit more flavor.
-And when I say flavor, I mean a healthy amount of garlic, white wine, crushed red pepper and lemon juice and zest.

 Blistered Sungold Tomato Shrimp ScampiPrint